imneonizer/climate-report-scraper/Readme.md

 The data is being scraped from https://en.tutiempo.net/climate/01-2009/ws-421810.html, This repository is just an example on scraping tabular data from different websites.

-The which is being scraped in this particular example is:
+The dataset which is being scraped in this particular example is:

 ![](dataset_crawler/Screenshot.png)